ZachDNichols/bemidjicomputerconsoritum/README.md

 # Bemidji Code Consortium
 Website for CS2270 Final Project

+"Our final project will be a coding blogging website.
+It will have a main homepage displaying the newest, most popular posts and other relevant information.
+We will also include another page that includes social links and an about us paragraph.
+We will design it with simple complementary colors and an elegant interface to make it very user-friendly."

 ### This is the basic layout we will use for the project.
 ![alt text](https://github.com/ZachDNichols/bemidjicomputerconsoritum/blob/main/page%20layout.png?raw=true) </br>